OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Authorisation_Concept.md

 ---

-## Rights of system wide roles in a course
+## Rights of organisation wide roles in a course
 |                                                             | Administrator | Author                            | Principal         | Line<br/>manager |
 | ----------------------------------------------------------- | :-----------: | :------------------------------: | ----------------: | :----------------------: |
 | **Access by status**                                                                                                                                       |